lovetoys/lovetoys/README.md

 `return {name1 = {"Componentname1", "Componentname2"}, name2 = {"Componentname3", "Componentname4"}}`

 The different entities are now accessible under `system.targets[name1]` and `system.targets[name2]`.
-An entity can be contained by the same system multiple times in different target pools if they match the varying component constellations.
+An entity can be contained by the same system multiple times in different target pools if it matches the varying component constellations.

 #### System:update(dt)

 - **dt** (Number) - The time passed since the last update, in seconds.

-If you implement this function in your system the engine detects it automatically and it will be called in the update loop.
+This function is going to be called by the engine every tick.

 #### System:draw()

-If you implement this function in your system the engine detects it automatically and it will be called in the draw loop.
+This function is going to be called by the engine every draw.

 #### An example for a custom system